datosmic/datosmic.github.io/_posts/PowerShell/PowerShell Tutorial/2024-01-20-HowTo-PowerShell.md

 1. [Open PowerShell](#how-to-open-powershell)
 3. Type the command `$PSVersionTable` and hit enter

-You will see output something similar to this below output for `Windows Powershell` and also you can see the PSEdition in the list is shown as `Desktop`.
+We will see output something similar to this below output for `Windows Powershell` and also we can see the PSEdition in the list is shown as `Desktop`.

 ``` powershell
  $PSVersionTable